Community Foundations and Procedure

 - Youth Advisory Committee: a formal group of youth that advises nonprofit organizations on how to spend funds and provides a youth perspective on decision making

 As homework, participants read through and become familiar with Roberts Rules of Order in the handout for running a meeting.

 Put the term “community foundation” on the board and ask participants to look up whether their community has one.
 Discuss what the local community foundation does for the community (what projects receive funding).
 Determine whether the local community foundation has a Youth Advisory Committee.

-Remind the learners that there are four sectors of the economy (family, government, for-profit business and nonprofits).
+Remind the learners that there are four sectors (family, government, for-profit business and nonprofits).
 They exist because the government cannot and does not meet all needs.
 Review the four sectors by asking for examples of how each sector would address a specific need, such as childcare.
 The last lesson stressed the importance of nonprofits, especially those that are foundations.
 Foundations are started by individuals, families, businesses and communities as a way to support causes and programs that benefit society (the common good).
 They do that by giving grants of money (which do not have to be repaid) to worthy causes.